 We drive to the historic Craig’s Royal Hotel, a grand boutique hotel dating to the gold rush, which will be our home for three nights.

 Tonight we enjoy a 2-course Welcome Dinner in the Princes Room at the Craig’s Royal Hotel.
 After dinner, you may wish to take a leisurely walk through the streets of Ballarat.
 (Overnight Craig’s Royal Hotel, Ballarat) D

 Day 2: Sunday 24 March, Ballarat – Trentham – Daylesford – Ascot – Ballarat

 - Frogmore, the flamboyant country garden of a horticulturalist and a florist, Trentham

 - Lambley Nursery, the garden of horticulturalist David Glenn, Ascot

-We journey on to Frogmore Gardens which started in 2002 when florist Zena Bethell and horticulturalist Jack Marshall bought eight acres of land near Trentham.
-Three hectares adjoining the Wombat State Forest have been transformed into a spectacular garden with beds overflowing with dramatic perennials and annuals in dramatic, colour-themed, wide herbaceous borders.
-There is a separate drought tolerant, prairie-style grass garden with a forest backdrop.
+We journey on to Frogmore Gardens, which started in 2002, when florist Zena Bethell and horticulturalist Jack Marshall bought eight acres of land near Trentham.
+Three hectares adjoining the Wombat State Forest have been transformed into a spectacular garden, with beds overflowing with dramatic perennials and annuals in vivid, colour-themed, wide herbaceous borders.
+There is a separate drought-tolerant, prairie-style grass garden with a forest backdrop.

-Next we visit the charming spa town of Daylesford and have time to wander the picturesque streets lined with boutique shops and find a café for lunch.
+Next, we visit the charming spa town of Daylesford.
+Here, we wander the picturesque streets lined with boutique shops and find a café for lunch.

 Day 3: Monday 25 March, Ballarat – Denver – Blackwood – Ballarat